rivayama/wp-mvc-theme/README.md

 	$ ./mvct generate theme camel

 This will generate files in `path/to/themes/camel/` that create a WP MVC Theme-based theme.
 The theme can now be activated in WordPress.
-The directory structure will be like below:
+The directory structure is shown below.

 ```
 path/to/themes/camel